-Xinjiang: China’s Central Asia by Jeremy Tredinnick (published by Odyssey Guides) was a sight for sore eyes, especially for somebody like me who had been traveling China’s largest province for years without a good travel guide.
+Xinjiang: China’s Central Asia by Jeremy Tredinnick (published by Odyssey Guides) has been a sight for sore eyes, especially for somebody like me who had been traveling China’s largest province for years without a good travel guide.

-As I flipped through the book that had just arrived in the mail, I couldn’t help but think to myself, “Finally, here is a book that would do justice to the province that I called “home!”
+As I flipped through the book that had just arrived in the mail, I couldn’t help but think to myself, “Finally, here is a book that would do justice to Xinjiang, the province that I call “home!”

 Consider this fact: the Lonely Planet devotes a mere 3% of its guide to a province that makes up 1/6 of China’s territory.
 That doesn’t seem right, does it?